Corporate Social Responsibility

 STEP 2 – Reduce Load Through Passive Design

 Leverage passive design based on location and climate to lower energy use.
-These strategies, such as daylighting and natural ventilation influence architectural choices.
-Involving all the stakeholders is essential, as architecture significantly affects building performance and embodied carbon, and it will have the longest lasting impact.
+These strategies, such as daylighting and natural ventilation, influence architectural choices.
+Involving all stakeholders is essential, as architecture significantly affects building performance, embodied carbon and will have long lasting impact.

 STEP 3 – Reduce Load Through Active Systems

-Efficient HVAC&R systems can be added to reduce the building load beyond the baseline.
+Efficient HVAC&R systems can be added to reduce the building’s energy load beyond the baseline.
 This phase is primarily led by the mechanical engineer but impacts other disciplines, underscoring the value of an integrated design approach.

 STEP 4 – Reduce Load Through Renewables